leilaouahrani/ArabicCGW-Dump/README.md

 # Arabic-Corpus-Generator-with-Wikipedia-s-Dump
-This work is supported by the Ministry of Higher Education and Scientific Research in Algeria (Project C00L07UN100120180002) Conception & Supervision : L. Ouahrani & D. Bennouar /  Contributor : Abdennour BenHamida.
+This work is supported by the Ministry of Higher Education and Scientific Research in Algeria (Project C00L07UN100120180002) Conception & Supervision: L. Ouahrani & D. Bennouar /  Contributor: Abdennour BenHamida.

-This code allows to generate an Arabic corpus based on keywords related to the subject of the study, cleaned and ready to use.
+This code allows to generation of an Arabic corpus based on keywords related to the subject of the study, cleaned and ready to use.
-The corpus will be stored in a json file in the same path as the ".py" is running.
+The corpus will be stored in a JSON file in the same path as the ".py" is running.
 The output contains:
 - Corpus Name
-- Words count : total number of words and diffrent words
+- Words count: total number of words and different words
-- Articles count: number of wikipedia articles returned into the corpus
+- Articles count: number of Wikipedia articles returned into the corpus
-- Articles: a dictionary containing all the textual data returned stored as { Article's title : Content}
+- Articles: a dictionary containing all the textual data returned stored as { Article's title: Content}

 1- Requirments:
-- You may need to enable these two commandes if your punkt isn't installed, once dowloaded and installed nltk will work perfectly fine:
+- You may need to enable these two commanders if your punkt isn't installed, once downloaded and installed nltk will work perfectly fine:
   #1- import nltk
   #2- nltk.download('punkt')
 - Python 2.7 or later